albulescu/grunt-up/README.md

 },
 ```

 Create task for deploying yout application versioned.
 This will increment version from your package.json file and will create and commit a tag with version to git.
+[Grunt shell][grunt-shell] is required for this.
+Install it with ```npm install grunt-shell```

 Execute task with: ```$ grunt deploy:major``` or ``` $ grunt deploy:minor ```